Sen. Chuck Schumer of New York has questioned Democrats' timing in passing health reform

 Nancy Pelosi says there are 14 million reasons why Chuck Schumer is wrong.

-In an intraparty feud about political strategy, the House minority leader on Tuesday called out the No. 3 Senate Democratic leader for saying that it was a mistake for Democrats to focus on passing health care reform in 2010.
+In an intraparty feud about political strategy, the House minority leader called out the No. 3 Senate Democratic leader for saying on Friday that it was a mistake for Democrats to focus on passing health care reform in 2010.

 “After passing the stimulus, Democrats should have continued to propose middle class-oriented programs and built on the partial success of the stimulus, but unfortunately Democrats blew the opportunity the American people gave them,” Schumer said in a remarks focused on political messaging heading into 2016 at the National Press Club.